Burqa by country: Switzerland

 In a referendum on 7 March 2021, Swiss voters approved a nationwide ban on the burqa, with over 51% of the electorate supporting it.

 Earlier, in September 2013, a constitutional referendum in the Canton of Ticino on a popular initiative banning full-face veils was approved with 66.2% of the vote.
 In May 2017, the Landsgemeinde in the Canton of Glarus rejected adopting a similar measure with about two-thirds of the vote.
-In September 2018, the Canton of St Gallen become the second canton in Switzerland to vote in favour of a ban on facial coverings in public with two-thirds casting a ballot in favor.
+In September 2018, the Canton of St Gallen became the second canton in Switzerland to vote in favour of a ban on facial coverings in public, with two-thirds casting a ballot in favor.

 Muslim world

 Algeria

 In 2018, the government passed a law banning the wearing of full face-veils, called burqas or niqabs, for female public servants while at work.
 The Prime Minister at the time, Ahmed Ouyahia, pushed the ban because of his belief that women should be identifiable in the workspace.